zaikaman/RogueAgent/DEMO_SCRIPT.md

 > *"Connect your wallet to unlock tiered access.
 The more RGE tokens you hold, the faster and more exclusive your signals."*

+Here is a custom modal made only for the hackathon judges, so they can interact with our app easier without having to buy RGE, click Yes to get diamond access to the app.
+And here's the telegram modal that help us connect with the telegram bot, which sends us the intels and signals privately for tiered users only.
+Now, let's have a look at the tier breakdown.
+You can pause the video to look at this comparison real quick.
+Let's continue now.
+This is the dashboard, it shows you your tier, the latest signal, the lastest intel, the system status and its logs.

 *Visual: Show tier breakdown briefly (Diamond → Gold → Silver → Public)*

 ---